joravkumar/GCTranscriptionConnector-Google/README.md

 ## Transcription and Translation Processing

-1. **Receiving Audio:**
+- **Receiving Audio:**
   - Genesys Cloud streams audio frames (binary WebSocket messages) after the open transaction.
-   - Each frame is received in `AudioHookServer.handle_audio_frame`.
+  - Each frame is received in AudioHookServer.handle_audio_frame.

-2. **Real-Time Processing:**
+- **Real-Time Processing:**
-   - Converts audio frames from PCMU (u-law) to PCM16 using `audioop`.
+  - Converts audio frames from PCMU (u-law) to PCM16 using audioop.
   - Supports multi-channel audio (e.g., stereo, with external and internal channels).

-3. **Transcription:**
+- **Transcription:**
   - Uses Google Cloud Speech-to-Text API with streaming recognition.
-   - Feeds PCM16 audio to `StreamingTranscription` instances (one per channel).
+  - Feeds PCM16 audio to StreamingTranscription instances (one per channel).
   - Retrieves transcription results with word-level timing and confidence scores.

-4. **Translation (Optional):**
+- **Translation via Google Gemini (Optional):**
+  - Controlled by the enableTranslation boolean in customConfig of the "open" message.
-   - If the `ENABLE_GEMINI` environment variable is set to true, the transcribed text is sent to Google Gemini for translation into the destination language.
+  - If enableTranslation is true, the transcribed text is sent to Google Gemini for translation into the destination language.
-   - If disabled, the original transcript is returned without translation, using the input language.
+  - If enableTranslation is false or not provided, the original transcript is returned without translation, using the input language.
   - Structured output ensures that only the translated (or original) text is returned.
   - Translation failures are logged and skipped.

-5. **Injection Back into Genesys Cloud:**
+- **Injection Back into Genesys Cloud:**
   - Constructs a transcript event message with:
     - Unique transcript ID.
     - Channel identifier (e.g., 0 for external, 1 for internal).
     - Translated (or original) text, along with offset, duration, and confidence.
   - Sends the event to Genesys Cloud via WebSocket for conversation injection.

 ---

 ## Language Handling

 - **Input Language (Source):**
   - Chirp 2, the default Google model we use for transcription, doesn't support auto language detection.
 That is why you must explicitly provide the input language.
-  - Determined from the `customConfig.inputLanguage` field in the "open" message received from Genesys Cloud.
+  - Determined from the customConfig.inputLanguage field in the "open" message received from Genesys Cloud.
 For example:
     ```json
     {
-      "inputLanguage": "es-es"
+      "inputLanguage": "es-es",
+      "enableTranslation": true,
+      "GCOrgId": "81483d3a-2d0f-4493-8bbc-6b677c9f9554"
     }
     ```
   - Used for transcription via Google Cloud Speech-to-Text.
   - Defaults to "en-US" if not provided.
-  - Normalized to BCP-47 format using `normalize_language_code`.
+  - Normalized to BCP-47 format using normalize_language_code.

 - **Destination Language:**
-  - Determined from the `language` field in the "open" message.
+  - Determined from the language field in the "open" message.
   - Used as the target language for translation via Google Gemini when translation is enabled.
   - Normalized to BCP-47 format.

 - **Supported Languages:**
-  - Defined in the `SUPPORTED_LANGUAGES` environment variable (comma-separated, e.g., "es-ES,it-IT,en-US").
+  - Defined in the SUPPORTED_LANGUAGES environment variable (comma-separated, e.g., "es-ES,it-IT,en-US").
   - Sent to Genesys Cloud in the "opened" message for probe connections.

 - **Translation Toggle:**
-  - The new `ENABLE_GEMINI` environment variable (true/false) controls whether the translated text is produced.
+  - Controlled per session via the enableTranslation boolean in customConfig of the "open" message.
+  - If enableTranslation is true, the server produces translated text.
-  - If disabled, the server returns the original transcription without translation, using the input language.
+  - If enableTranslation is false or not provided, the server returns the original transcription without translation, using the input language.

 ---

 ## Deployment

-This project is designed to be deployed on **Digital Ocean** (or a similar platform).
-It integrates with **Google Cloud** for transcription (Speech-to-Text API) and **Google Gemini** for translation.
+This project is designed to be deployed on Digital Ocean (or a similar platform).
+It integrates with Google Cloud for transcription (Speech-to-Text API) and Google Gemini for translation.

 ### Digital Ocean App Platform Configuration

 When deploying this application on Digital Ocean App Platform, you'll need to configure the following settings:

-#### HTTP Request Routes
-- **Route Path**: `/audiohook`
+- **HTTP Request Routes**
+  - Route Path: /audiohook
-- **Preserve Path Prefix**: Enabled (check this option to ensure the path will remain `/audiohook` when forwarded to the component)
+  - Preserve Path Prefix: Enabled (check this option to ensure the path will remain /audiohook when forwarded to the component)
-- **CORS Configuration**: Configure as needed for your environment
+  - CORS Configuration: Configure as needed for your environment

-#### Ports
+- **Ports**
-- **Public HTTP Port**: 443 (for HTTPS connections)
+  - Public HTTP Port: 443 (for HTTPS connections)

-#### Health Checks
+- **Health Checks**
-- **Path**: `/health`
+  - Path: /health
-- **Protocol**: HTTP
+  - Protocol: HTTP

-#### Commands
+- **Commands**
-- **Build Command**: None
+  - Build Command: None
-- **Run Command**: `python main.py`
+  - Run Command: python main.py

 These settings ensure that:

-1. The application listens on the correct path (`/audiohook`) for incoming Genesys Cloud AudioHook connections.
+- The application listens on the correct path (/audiohook) for incoming Genesys Cloud AudioHook connections.
-2. The health check path (`/health`) is properly configured to allow Digital Ocean to monitor the application's status.
+- The health check path (/health) is properly configured to allow Digital Ocean to monitor the application's status.
-3. The application starts correctly with the proper run command.
+- The application starts correctly with the proper run command.

-When configuring your Genesys Cloud AudioHook integration, use the full URL provided by Digital Ocean (e.g., `https://startish-app-1gxm4.ondigitalocean.app/audiohook`) as your connector endpoint.
+When configuring your Genesys Cloud AudioHook integration, use the full URL provided by Digital Ocean (e.g., https://startish-app-1gxm4.ondigitalocean.app/audiohook) as your connector endpoint.

 ---

 ## Prerequisites

 - **Dependencies:**
-  All Python dependencies are listed in `requirements.txt`:
+  - All Python dependencies are listed in requirements.txt:
-  - `websockets`
+    - websockets
-  - `aiohttp`
+    - aiohttp
-  - `pydub`
+    - pydub
-  - `python-dotenv`
+    - python-dotenv
-  - `google-cloud-speech`
+    - google-cloud-speech
-  - `google-generativeai`
+    - google-generativeai

 - **Google Cloud Account:**
   - Required for Google Cloud Speech-to-Text API access.
   - Set up a service account and download the JSON key.

 - **Google Gemini API Key:**
   - Required for translation services.
   - Obtain from Google AI Studio or similar.